-When a particularly well-known or respected analyst issues a report or makes changes to his or her recommendation, that information alone may have an effect on the market and thus may be considered material.
-Theoretically, under Standard II(A), such a report would have to be made public at the time it was distributed to clients.
+When a particularly well-known or respected analyst issues a report or makes changes to his or her recommendation, that information alone may influence the market and thus may be considered material.
 The analyst is not a company insider, however, and does not have access to inside information.
-Presumably, the analyst created the report from information available to the public (mosaic theory) and by using his or her expertise to interpret the information.
+Presumably, the analyst created the report from information available to the public

+(mosaic theory) and by using his or her expertise to interpret the information.
 The analyst's hard work, paid for by the client, generated the conclusions.